juftin/browsr/README.md

 ### Extra Installation

 If you're looking to use **`browsr`** on remote file systems, like GitHub or AWS S3, you'll need to install the `remote` extra.
-If you'd like to browse parquet files, you'll need to install the `parquet` extra.
+If you'd like to browse parquet / feather files, you'll need to install the `data` extra.
 Or, even simpler, you can install the `all` extra to get all the extras.

 ```shell